 Pet Detective and Missing Animal Response Training

-If you are interested in pursuing a career as a “pet detective,” be aware that some states like California and Florida may require that you are a licensed private investigator to offer these services.
+If you are interested in pursuing a career as a “pet detective,” be aware that some states may require that you are a licensed private investigator to offer these services.
 This generally does not apply to non-profits or volunteer groups.

 This educational site is operated by Kat Albrecht, founder of Missing Pet Partnership (MPP).
 MARN offers several online training options for those interested in helping people find lost pets as a professional or volunteer.
 This course is an expansion of the Missing Animal Response Technician (MAR tech) course that was previously offered by MPP.
 I took the MAR tech certification back in 2008 as an on-site seminar and I also took their first webinar training in 2013.
 MARN occasionally offers on-site seminars most frequently a spring or summer seminar in Mystic, CT.

 Are you interested in training a dog to search for missing dogs or cats?
 Kat now offers an online, interactive training to help you do just that.
 Visit the Missing Animal Response Network courses page for more information.

 Kat also has an inspirational autobiography about her path as a pet detective.
 Pet Tracker: The Amazing Story of Rachel the K-9 Pet Detective.
 See the Scent and Search Dogs page for links to Kat’s other book on training a lost pet search dog.

-Running a Pet Detective Business – books, DVDs and webinars
+Running a Pet Detective Business: books and webinars

 Boutelle, Veronica.
 2014.
 How to Run a Dog Business: Putting Your Career Where Your Heart Is.
 Dogwise Publishing.